 Tus Nua accommodates 15 women in single rooms for up to 6 months.
 Each room is furnished and contains a kitchenette.
 All residents have access to communal spaces and the garden.
 Each resident is appointed a keyworker.
 Together they identify a support plan for their stay which covers life skills, budgeting, alcohol harm reduction, detox access, and physical and mental health support.

 The service aims to prevent the risk of re-offending by supporting women to recognise their short-term and long-term needs upon leaving prison.
-The support offered also includes learning life skills and identifying opportunities, to assist the women living in Tus Nua to manage independently.
+The support offered also includes learning life skills and identifying opportunities, to help assist residents to live independently upon leaving Tus Nua.
 It is also vital that the women are encouraged to take a positive role in their community.

 The mission of Tus Nua is to provide women, upon leaving Dóchas, with safe housing and a positive environment.